-Disaster Leave Guidelines
+Disaster Leave Guidelines and Resources

 Leave Guidance in the Event of a Wildfire, Flood, or Local Emergency

 The University of Colorado Boulder provides the following leave guidelines for classified and officer and exempt professional (OEP) employees.

 In the event an employee’s primary residence is included in an official pre-evacuation area (voluntary or mandatory) as determined by public safety officials due to a fire, flood or other local emergency, the employee should be provided with up to1 day of administrative leave and then may use annual leave.

 In the event an employee’s primary residence is included in an official mandatory evacuation area as determined by public safety officials due to a local emergency the employee should be provided with up to 2 days of administrative leave and then may use annual leave.

 Loss of primary residence

 In the event an employee suffers the loss of her/his primary residence due to a fire, flood or local emergency, the employee should be provided with up to 5 days of administrative leave and then may use annual leave.

 Administrative leave granted pursuant to these guidelines should be tracked in HRMS.